 The IN-CSE selects the SCEF and issues a BDT request, providing Background Data Transfer parameters, to the selected SCEF for negotiating background data transfer.
 The fields of the API are populated as follows:

-An HTTP POST method shall be used
+An HTTP POST method shall be used.